 Miller missed 91 of 230 possible regular season games over his three seasons, suffering injuries to his right thumb, left knee, left ankle and right eye, sustaining multiple blows to the head, needing surgeries to repair his right shoulder and a sports hernia, and struggling with a back injury that severely hobbled him late in the 2012 season.
 (And that's just the stuff we knew about.)
 Miller's inability to get and stay on the floor led to frequent speculation about when he'd decide to finally hang 'em up for good.

-When he was able to play, he rarely resembled the do-everything super-sub Riley and company had hoped Miller would be.
+When he was able to play, he rarely resembled the do-everything super-sub for whom Riley and company had hoped.
 Sometimes, though, things clicked — and with Miller, that typically tended to come during the postseason, when Miami needed him most.

 His best moments in a Heat uniform came at playoff time, whether goofy (the shoeless dominance he showed in consecutive years) or gritty (contributing even in the midst of the complications surrounding his daughter's birth, nailing seven 3-pointers through searing back pain and scoring 23 points in 23 minutes against the Oklahoma City Thunder in 2012's title-clinching Game 5, grabbing the offensive rebound that led to James' huge final-minute 3 in Miami's Finals-extending Game 6 comeback against the San Antonio Spurs).
 He provided that promised shooting, floor-spacing, ball-moving and hustling defense as part of a five-man unit that destroyed the Spurs in the 2013 Finals, combining with James, Allen, Andersen and Chalmers to outscore San Antonio by 29 points in just 16 minutes of shared floor time.